mdumas2/learning-cpp/MakeAndCmake/README.md

 For detailed instructions on building dynamic libraries, please refer to the [Build Dynamic Libraries Documentation](./DynamicLibrariesExample/README.md).

 # GIT Submodules with CMake

+For detailed instructions on using GIT Submodules, please refer to the [Git Submodules Documentation](./GitSubModuleExample/README.md).